DIYgod/RSSHub/docs/en/joinus/new-rss/before-start.md

 ## Start debugging

-After you have installed the dependencies, you can start debugging RSSHub by running the following command:
+Once you have successfully installed the dependencies, you can start debugging RSSHub by running the following command:

 <code-group>
 <code-block title="yarn" active>